-- the debt beta, to be estimated as the mid-point between zero and the upper bound including the default premium on corporate debt; and - the levering formula, to the Conine beta levering formula which incorporates the imputation adjusted corporate tax rate.
+- a gamma of 0.50; - a risk free rate based on a 20-day average of the 10-year government bond rate; - the debt beta be estimated as the mid-point between zero and the upper bound including the default premium on corporate debt; and - the use of the Conine beta levering formula which incorporates the imputation-adjusted corporate tax rate.

-Risk Free Rate: The risk-free rate should be 5.41%, based on a 20-day average of the yield on a 10-year Commonwealth government bond.
+Risk Free Rate: For the purpose of advising customers of maximum indicative prices, the Authority has used a risk-free rate for GAWB of 5.45%.
+However, the Authority accepts that GAWB will reset this rate using the 20-day average of the yield on a 10-year Commonwealth Government bond as at 1 July 2005.